-All park equipment needs to be thoroughly inspected and tested following an extended period where it is not operational before it is opened to the public.
+Before opening to the public, all park equipment needs to be thoroughly inspected and tested following an extended period of shutdown.

-Filling pools Checking under platforms and behind skirted in areas for leaks Checking water supply to each interactive feature Cycling valves and replacing worn valves Inspecting restrictor plates, valves and restrictive areas of flow to remove debris blockages Checking and balancing water chemistry Checking water supply filters for blockages and build up Inspecting all valves and wear & tear items on play structures Walking all waterslide flumes inspecting joints and ride surfaces, clearing out debris Inspecting netting and stairs in play structures for holes, chips or cracks Inspecting slide tower stairs and all slide entry tubs Testing any electronic slide traffic systems Cleaning and waxing the water slide flume Run water in all equipment prior to opening to ensure flow is consistent and ensure water flow is as required in O&M Manual and no leaks, pooling water, standing water
+Filling pools Checking under platforms and behind skirted in areas for leaks Checking water supply to each interactive feature Cycling valves and replacing worn valves Inspecting restrictor plates, valves, and restrictive areas of flow to remove debris blockages Checking and balancing water chemistry Checking water supply filters for blockages and build up Inspecting all valves and wear and tear items on play structures Walking all water slide flumes, inspecting joints and ride surfaces, clearing out debris Inspecting netting and stairs in play structures for holes, chips, or cracks Inspecting slide tower stairs and all slide entry tubs Testing any electronic slide traffic systems Cleaning and waxing the water slide flume Run water in all equipment prior to opening to ensure flow is consistent and the flow rate is as required in the O&M manual, with no leaks, pooling water or standing water

 The end of the operating season is the time when a thorough inspection of all water park equipment should be performed.
-This ensures that if any repairs are needed, they can be performed before the next operating season.
+This ensures that if any repairs are needed, they can be performed before the next operating

-Drain the pool and play unit of all water Drain the large tipping bucket and leave the drain open for the winter season Open all handwheel and lever operated valves and leave them open for the winter season Make sure all pull rope valves are open during draining Make sure all basins, water curtains and small tipping buckets are empty Make sure all hose-bib basin feed valves are open After draining basins, operate one-man and two-man pumps to remove any remaining water Operate the bucket conveyor to insure all buckets are empty Operate waterguns to allow any water to drain out Make sure all waterwheels, runnels, etc. are emptied of standing water
+Drain the pool and play unit of all water Drain the large tipping bucket and leave the drain open for the winter season Open all handwheel and lever operated valves and leave them open for the winter season Make sure all pull rope valves are open during draining Make sure all basins, water curtains, and small tipping buckets are empty Make sure all hose-bib basin feed valves are open After draining basins, operate one-man and two-man pumps to remove any remaining water Operate the bucket conveyor to insure all buckets are empty Operate waterguns to allow any water to drain out Make sure all waterwheels, runnels, etc. are emptied of standing water

-Daily, weekly, semi-annual and end of season inspections of the wave generating equipment mechanical systems must be completed to ensure all components are operating safely and uninterrupted.
+Daily, weekly, semi-annual, and end of season inspections of the wave generating equipment mechanical systems must be completed to ensure all components are operating safely and uninterrupted.

-MTWTFSS
+M I W I F 5 5

 Tight nuts and bolts and tighten as required

 Air leaks from compressed air system

 Unusual noises from fans or compressors

 Excessive motion of fans and compressors

 Air filter bowl drainage